augisbud/ttn-downlink-relay/README.md

 # The Things Network Relay Control POC
-This is a proof of concept that I made a while back.
+This is a proof of concept that I made a while back. <br>
 You can toggle relays using TTN however it should only be used in cases where it's necessary for monitoring.